Will Bitcoin Crash to Zero? Exploring the Possibilities

 Quantum computing, while further in the future, could also be a threat to Bitcoin’s legitimacy.
 This is because quantum computing will have significantly greater capabilities than we currently experience, meaning, it could supersede the PoW mechanism.

-For instance, quantum computing could be capable of deriving private keys from their public keys.
-This would mean Bitcoin wallets are no longer safe.
-It might also have the potential to bypass Bitcoin mining requirements, allowing quantum computing to manipulate blocks and all respective transactions.
+Additionally, it might also have the potential to bypass Bitcoin mining requirements, allowing quantum computing to manipulate blocks and all respective transactions.
 This would first have a major impact on Bitcoin mining operations and could even cause Bitcoin to crash completely.
+However, most experts agree that these capabilities are likely decades away.

 Scalability Issues